 While the majority of the audience had to move from area to area, my friends and I were primarily on the bench and only had to move three times – once to get our photos taken, another time to move to another row of benches behind us when we were interviewed by Stan the producer and finally to get upstairs via the elevator and into the studio!

-In our group of accessible fans (approximately 20?) there were two wheelchair users, several others with canes and a lady with a knee brace.
+In our group of accessible fans (approximately 20 of us) there were two wheelchair users, several others with canes, and a lady with a knee brace.

 We had a long wait as was expected from other posts but those metal benches are definitely hard on the bottom so thankfully there’s space to stretch your legs.

 Another blessing though is that the benches have backs!
 That is so important and helpful when you’re needing some back support for the 3 hours you’re waiting in the queue.

 And get this – when we got upstairs we were having to wait in the hallway for about 10 minutes so instead of making us stand they offered us folding chairs!
 Seriously?
 How awesome is that?!?!
 Above and beyond the call of duty.

 So what helped me get through the day?

 I LOVED using my new pink compression gloves helped me fill out the forms, kept the pain at bay (thankfully!) that day, and when I was at the taping, the gloves most definitely helped me keep clapping with the rest of the audience despite the pain and numbness.

 I definitely don’t know how I could have gotten through the day without my gloves.